Learn more about different types of discrepancies that you might encounter between Facebook Insights and your Supermetrics reporting below.

 Total reach might not always exactly equal the sum of the organic and paid reach metrics.
 This is because the unique impressions insight values are calculated independently.

-Unfortunately, this isn’t something Supermetrics is able to work around.
+This isn’t something Supermetrics is able to work around.

 Unique metrics in Facebook Insights — the most common one being reach — only work when they’re calculated on a 1-day, 7-day, or 28-day date range.